-Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A definitions of "large accelerated filer," "accelerated filer," "smalle r reporting company," as d "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
 Large accelerated filer Accelerated f filer \square Non-accelerated filer \boxtimes Smaller reporting of company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
 Indicate by check ma rk whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes □ No □